1977 Krugersdorp bank robbery: Investigations afterwards

 Brigadier JF Roos from Pretoria was in charge of the investigation.
 Identikits of the robbers were drawn up by witnesses who said they saw the men on the weekend wearing blue overalls.

 Outcome

 No verifiable leads were ever produced, no arrests were made, and no verifiable conclusion(s) were ever made.
 It remains unresolved.

+However new information contained in the book, The Harvest of my Times (2019) has come to light.
+That in the same week the robbery was widely reported, safes of mint coins were recovered in the village of Ga-Monare, just over hundred kilometres from Grobler’s Bridge border post with Botswana.
+The money was reported to the principal of a neighbouring school who called in the police.
+The principal brought his thirteen year old who saw the two safes and how the police recovered the money.
+The son, who also became a teacher, later wrote a book about the money recovered and linked to the Krugersdorp heist.